beekai-oss/little-state-machine/README.md

 <h2>✨ Features</h2>

-- Tiny with 0 dependency and simple (less than 1.5kb)
+- Tiny with 0 dependency and simple (less than 1kb)
 - Persist state by default (`sessionStorage` or `localStorage`)
 - Build with React Hooks
-- Compatible with React Native

 <h2>📦 Installation</h2>